 Standard of Living by Country (Highest Quality of Life)

 Standard of Living by Country: Top Ten Countries with Standard of Living (Highest Quality of Life) is based on Human Development Index.
-Top countries include Norway (highest standard of living) , Australia and Sweden.
+Top countries include Norway (highest standard of living) , Australia, Switzerland and Denmark.

 Click on any shaded country on the map for enlarged view